-Alcoholic beverages can cause blood sugar to fluctuate.
-If you drink alcohol, it is recommended to do so while eating, to stick to a maximum of 2 drinks per day for women and 3 drinks per day for men, and to not drink every day.
+Alcoholic beverages carry health risks and can affect blood sugar levels.
+If you drink alcohol, we recommend that you do so with food, drink small quantities at a time, and reduce the number of occasions on which you drink.
 Check with your doctor to see if alcohol is contraindicated in your situation.